eiguren/intw/README.md

 [triangle](https://www.cs.cmu.edu/~quake/triangle.html) is a Two-Dimensional Quality Mesh Generator and Delaunay Triangulator.
 And [tetgen](https://wias-berlin.de/software/index.jsp?id=TetGen) is a program to generate tetrahedral meshes of any 3D polyhedral domains.

 Both, `triangle` and `tetgen` codes, are used by INTW's `triFS.x` utility to obtain a fully symmetric triangulated Fermi surface.
 In order to `triFS.x` be compiled, ensure that both codes are installed and available in your system's `PATH`.
 Both codes can be downloaded directly from their official websites or, alternatively, in some distributions they can also be installed from the system's package repositories.
-E.g.:
+For example:

 ```bash
 # Ubuntu